MRCardoso/table-grid/README.md

 showBreadcrumb | bool   | no implement
 moduleName     | string | The name of the current module searchOptions  | Array  | Array with the options sent to children directive(paginate-search)

+## Changelog

+Please see the [releases page](https://github.com/MRCardoso/table-grid/releases) for details of each released version.

+## Licence

+MIT